flowcean/flowcean/docs/examples/one_tank.md

 The implementation of this learner is part of the scikit-learn library.
 The learned model consists of a sequence of binary questions / comparisons that lead to the model result.
 The maximum depth, i.e. the number of questions asked on each path, is limited to five.
-The learners class is created and the helper method [`learn_offline`](../reference/flowcean/strategies/offline.md#flowcean.strategies.offline.learn_offline) called to start the training process
+The learner class is created and the helper method [`learn_offline`](../reference/flowcean/strategies/offline.md#flowcean.strategies.offline.learn_offline) called to start the training process

 ```python
 regression_learner = RegressionTree(max_depth=5)